When I travel in the US, I always purchase a prepaid sim card for my smart phone.

 Use Sprint at your own risk.

 Sim Corner is a great way for foreigners to purchase a prepaid sim card before you travel.
 They are far better than any airport kiosk – NEVER ever buy from an airport kiosk – rip off central!
 I have used similar services in the UK through GiffGaff, a UK phone company; but Sim Corner are a 3rd party company which means they need to make money on their service.
-They do appear to be legit – I have not heard a negative word about them and people receiving their sim cards before they depart haven’t seemed to encounter issues.
-They have sim cards for use in many countries, and they sell plans that are available in those countries.
+They are legit and are based out of Australia – I have not heard a negative word about them and people receiving their sim cards before they depart haven’t seemed to encounter issues.
+Though some people have been unable to use the sim cards when heading away, but that isn’t Sim Corner’s fault.
+It happens sometimes.
+Sim Corner have sim cards for use in many countries, and they sell plans that are available in those countries.

 Pre-paid Plans You Can Buy At Sim Corner